Aliases for UBE2C Gene

 GeneCards Summary for UBE2C Gene

 UBE2C (Ubiquitin Conjugating Enzyme E2 C) is a Protein Coding gene.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Cellular Senescence.
+Among its related pathways are Immune System and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is UBE2U.

 UniProtKB/Swiss-Prot for UBE2C Gene